tdlib/td/example/README.md

 TDLib can be used from the Objective-C programming language through [JSON](https://github.com/tdlib/td#using-json) interface and can be linked statically or dynamically.

 See [example/ios](https://github.com/tdlib/td/tree/master/example/ios) for an example of building TDLib for iOS, watchOS, tvOS, and macOS.

+<a name="object-pascal"></a>
+## Using TDLib in Object Pascal projects with Delphi and Lazarus

+TDLib can be used from the Object Pascal programming language.

+See [tdlib-delphi](https://github.com/dieletro/tdlib-delphi) or [tdlib-lazarus](https://github.com/dieletro/tdlib-lazarus) for examples of such use and a Delphi or Lazarus client for TDLib.
+This Example was developed for use and consumption of the Official [*Telegram TDLib API*](https://core.telegram.org/tdlib) for use in Delphi

 <a name="dart"></a>
 ## Using TDLib in Dart projects